 I provide a kind, compassionate and supportive environment - now teaching online via the wonders of zoom so location is no longer a restriction for those who want to practice with me.

-I have trained with a number of internationally renowned teachers, completing my 200 hours RYT with Simon Low at The Yoga Academy, advanced Yin Yoga training with Norman Blair, Yoga for All training with body positive teacher Dianne Bondy, specialised yoga for back and pelvic pain with Donna Farhi as well as training with back physiotherapist Sarah Key.
-I regularly practice yin yoga with Norman Blair as well as Qi Gong with Mimi Kuo Deemer, acupressure techniques learned from acupuncturist Kate Henley and breathwork from ground-breaking breathwork teach Ben Wolff.
-In 2020 I completed my Yoga4Health training with Yoga in Healthcare Alliance (YIHA), working to make socially prescribed yoga available to a wider range of people with health issues that can be helped by yoga.
+I have trained with a number of internationally renowned teachers, completing my 200 hours RYT with Simon Low at The Yoga Academy, advanced Yin Yoga training with Norman Blair, Yoga for All training with body positive teacher Dianne Bondy, specialised yoga for back and pelvic pain with Donna Farhi as well as completing training by back physiotherapist Sarah Key.
+I regularly practice yin yoga with Norman Blair as well as Qi Gong with Mimi Kuo Deemer, acupressure techniques learned from acupuncturist Kate Henley and breathwork from ground-breaking breathwork teacher Dr. Richard P. Brown.
+In 2020 I completed my Yoga4Health training with Yoga in Healthcare Alliance (YIHA), accredited by the Personalised Care Institute, working to make socially prescribed yoga available to a wider range of people with health issues that can be helped by yoga.

 I am also a proud member of the Stress Illness Recovery Practitioners Association (SIRPA) following completion of my SIRPA training in 2020.
-This training combined with my yoga training and experience of chronic lower back pain has enabled me to develop a unique and cutting edge 8 week course to help others with chronic back pain.
+This training combined with my yoga training and experience of chronic lower back pain has enabled me to develop a unique toolkit of resources to help others with chronic back pain.